aderaaij/totallystatical/readme.md

 **22/09/2017**
 * ⚒ Switched the `babel-preset-2015`, etc. for `babel-preset-env` which makes it way easier to compile for specific browsers.
 See https://github.com/babel/babel-preset-env
 * ⚒ Added presets to the webpack `UglifyJsPlugin`.
 Now removes `console.log` calls and comments (might have removed comments before, I'm not sure)
 * ⚒ Removed the 'standalone scripts' task, as it was weird running scripts through two different compilers.
+This should be done with webpack instead.
 Webpack doesn't support multiple outputs out of the box, but luckily there's a way around this: https://stackoverflow.com/a/45278943/4474075.
 Easy to configure in the `gulpfile.js/config/scripts.js` file.
 * ⚒ Removed unused packages
-* ⚒ Cleaned up the gulpfile task and config
+* ⚒ Cleaned up the gulpfile tasks and config files

 ### v2.3.2
 **10/09/2017**